-As we’ve explained elsewhere, we’ve been hard at work on New Corevist Commerce — our all-new flagship product that offers an advanced UI, deep personalization and architecture that’s built for integrations.
+As we’ve explained elsewhere, we’ve been hard at work on the new Corevist Platform — our all-new flagship product that offers an advanced UI, deep personalization and architecture that’s built for integrations.

-Every aspect of New Corevist Commerce was developed in conversation with our clients.
+Every aspect of the new Corevist Platform was developed in conversation with our clients.
 But there’s one feature that deserves special attention: The way we collaborated with a client to develop Corevist BuyBot.

 Here’s the story in a nutshell (and what it means for our clients).